 I haven’t been to class in a while… Can someone review a chapter or two that I missed?

 Q Center tutoring is meant to support in-class learning and instruction.
 We do not have the staff or resources to teach material that you missed because you were not in class.

 We keep non-specific attendance records for our, and University, records.
 Information about attendees is never shared.

 Do you keep previous exams from Q courses on file?

 No, we do not.
 Many instructors will give their own practice exams, and we can help you with problems from those practice exams or your text.

 The Q Center area is reserved for those students with specific questions.
-There are many areas available at the library to work on your homework, adjacent to the Q Center, and we encourage students to work in those areas, so if you do have a question, you can walk to the Q Center right away.
+There are many areas available at the library to work on your homework, adjacent to the Q Center.
+We encourage students to work in those areas so if you do have a question, you can walk to the Q Center right away.

 Students should bring their text books, class notes, and calculators.
 Tutors may need to refer to texts and notes since so many courses are serviced by our staff.

 Do I need to make an appointment with the tutors?